Nichols: When is the Right Time to Back a Portion of Your Savings with Gold? Now.

 Athens recently made propositions of economic reform to the European Commission as the country hopes to get much-needed funding – they already missed a key debt payment to the IMF on Friday.
 While German Chancellor Angela Merkel warned of there not being much time left to reach an agreement, Greek Prime Minister Alexis Tsipras stated he will only agree to terms that do not involve austere measures like pension cuts, which would plunge Greece further into recession.

-economy, gold, greece, grexit, united states
+economy, Featured, gold, greece, grexit, united states